What is a Slow Food Swap?

 How much does it cost?

 NOTHING!
 The Food Swap Party is free for everyone to attend.
+Register for our next Swap today:

 For more information on this growing trend check out these articles and websites: